Bjorn-Eric/chrome-github-unselect-plugin/README.md

 ## Development

-- Source code is in JavaScript (or TypeScript if configured).
+- Source code is in JavaScript.
 - Update the manifest and scripts as needed.
 - Pull requests and issues are welcome.